Carlos Cardoen

-Entrance to Colchagua Museum, property of Cardoen.
+Entrance to Colchagua Museum, owned by the Cardoen Foundation.

-Carlos Remigio Cardoen Cornejo (born 1 May 1942, Santa Cruz, Chile) is a Chilean arms dealer, metallurgical engineer, weapons scientist and agricultural businessman.
+Carlos Remigio Cardoen Cornejo (born 1 May 1942, Santa Cruz, Chile) is a Chilean agricultural and tourism businessman, metallurgical engineer and former arms manufacturer.

 Cardoen rose to prominence in the 1980's amidst the United States arms embargo against Chile, when he became "Pinochet's favourite arms manufacturer".

 When Saddam Hussein fell out of favor with the United States in connection with the 1990 invasion of Kuwait Cardoen, who had weapon dealings with Iraq, was accused by the US of zirconium trafficking.
 Since then he has been on the Interpol wanted list.
 On various occasions Cardoen has received support from National Congress and the Minister of Foreign Affairs to end the Interpol arrest warrant.